Transgender Children & Youth: Understanding the Basics

 My teenager just came out as transgender, shouldn’t they have known sooner?

-While many transgender people say that they knew they were transgender as soon as they knew what “boys” and “girls” were– as young as age 3, for many others, the journey to living openly as their affirmed gender is longer one.
+While many transgender people say that they knew they were transgender as soon as they knew what “boys” and “girls” were– as young as age 3, for many others, the journey to living openly as their affirmed gender is a longer one.
 For some, understanding their gender identity – whether transgender or non-binary, is a more complex process that lasts into their teens or adulthood.

 Stigma, lack of knowledge and fear of rejection by family and peers often keep transgender people from coming out as children or teens.
 Sometimes a transgender person will come out as gay, lesbian, or bisexual before recognizing their gender identity or coming out as their true gender.